 We encourage all students to contact the free and confidential UAB Counseling & Wellness Center at (205) 934-5816 or UAB Women’s Center at (205) 934-6946 for needed emotional support, as their staff can offer counseling and advocacy to all UAB students.

 Three off-campus resources that may also be helpful are:

-For a thorough explanation of UAB processes, please see the websites noted above or contact the Title IX officer at (205) 934-4175.
+For a thorough explanation of UAB processes, please see the websites noted above or contact the Title IX Coordinator at (205) 934-4175.